 “We’ve spent a lot of time on 7 South [the cancer unit] and we love and trust all of our doctors,” Jennifer says.
 “The nurses were also really great.
 Even when Willow wasn’t into interacting or talking much, they still came in with smiles on their faces and were always super patient with her.”

 Now, 12 months later, Willow is not only doing great, but coming up on another birthday.

 “She will be 4 and it will be one year since her diagnosis, which is also a pretty big milestone,” Jennifer says.
 “I’m so excited, we’re going to have to do something big.
 I think we are going to get a princess and rent a big blow-up waterslide.”

-For girls with pre B-ALL, treatment takes about 2½ years, and Wishnew is pleased with her progress.
+For girls with pre B-ALL, treatment takes about 2½ years.
+The cure rate exceeds 90%

 Willow will officially complete treatment on Nov.
 17, 2019 and will ring the symbolic bell signifying and celebrating the end of treatment soon after that.

 “We are really grateful for how well she is doing,” Jennifer says.
 “We know she’s going to beat this, and she’s going to be fine.”

 But for now, it’s time for another special birthday celebration–a princess party awaits!